MontaVista-OpenSourceTechnology/rockpro64-firmware/README.md

 ## Building

-To build it, you will need to install an aarch64 compiler, probably in a package named "gcc-aarch64-linux-gnu".
+To build it, you will need to install an aarch64 and arm compiler, probably in packages named "gcc-aarch64-linux-gnu" and "gcc-arm-none-eabi".
+You will also need "python3-setuptools".
 Then check out this repository and "cd" do it.
 Then do:

 ```
 git submodule init